 Using Zoom Outside of Canvas

-If you wish to hold a meeting for a smaller group of students or one-on-ones, or you're not using Canvas, the easiest option is to use your Personal Meeting room.
+If you wish to hold a meeting for a smaller group of students or one-on-ones, or you are not using Canvas, the easiest option is to use your Personal Meeting Room.
 This is a permanent meeting with you that anyone can join via its link.
 You can share this link with anyone you'd like, including all your students.

 - You may also want to disable the Join before host setting on the same page, under "Schedule Meeting."
 That way your personal room won't be open until you join it.